aimhubio/aim/docs/source/ui/pages/run_management.md

 ### Update attached tags

 - Go to any explorer page (such as metrics, params, images, or scatters).
 - Select the point to which you want to attach a tag and click on it to open a popover.
   In the tags section, you will see any already attached tags.
-- Click on the "Attach" button to add a new tag and open the "Select tag" popover, where all existing tags will be visible.
+- Click on the `Attach` button to add a new tag and open the `Select tag` popover, where all existing tags will be visible.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Select tag popover" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/7.png">

-- Click on the "X" icon at the right end of each tag to remove the tag from the point.
+- Click on the `X` icon at the right end of each tag to remove the tag from the point.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Select tag popover" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/8.png">